 The Charlotte Mason method is based on Charlotte‘s firm belief that the child is a person and we must educate that whole person, not just his mind.
 So a Charlotte Mason education is three-pronged: in her words, “Education is an Atmosphere, a Discipline, a Life.”

 An Atmosphere, A Discipline, A Life

 By “Atmosphere,” Charlotte meant the surroundings in which the child grows up.
 A child absorbs a lot from his home environment.
-Charlotte believed that atmosphere makes up one-third of a child’s education.
+Charlotte believed that the ideas that rule your life as the parent make up one-third of your child’s education.

 The other third of education, “Life,” applies to academics.
 Charlotte believed that we should give children living thoughts and ideas, not just dry facts.
 So all of her methods for teaching the various school subjects are built around that concept.

 For example, Charlotte’s students used living books rather than dry textbooks.
-Living books are usually written in story form by one author who has a passion for the subject.
+Living books are usually written in narrative or story form by one author who has a passion for his topic.
 A living book makes the subject “come alive.”

 She encouraged spending time outdoors, interacting with God’s creation firsthand and learning the living ways of nature.

-Many homeschoolers have adopted her philosophy and methods as they seek to educate the whole child, not just his or her mind.
+It’s no wonder that many homeschoolers have adopted her philosophy and methods as they seek to educate the whole child!

 Take a look at this chart to see the variety of subjects included in a Charlotte Mason education along with the methods she used to teach each one.
 (Be sure to click the links for more details.)